Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Introduction

 When applied to the (scalar) Laplacian $\Delta$ on a Riemannian manifold $M$ of dimension $n=2m$ equipped with a metric tensor $g$ it yields, in a {\it localized} form, a functional of $f \in C^\infty(M)$, \beq (f) := \wres\,(f \Delta^{-m})= v_{n-1} \int_M f~vol_g, \eeq where

 is the volume of the unit sphere $S^{n-1}$ in $\IR^n$.

-A startling result regarding a higher power of the Laplacian divulged by Connes \cite{Co96} in the early 1990s (see \cite{Ka95} and \cite{KaWa95} for explicit confirmation for $n=4$) states that \beq (f) := \wres\,(f \Delta^{-m+1})= \frac{n-2}{12} v_{n-1} \int_M f R(g) vol_g, \eeq which for $n>2$ and $f=1$ is, up to a constant, a Riemannian analogue of the Einstein-Hilbert action functional of general relativity in vacuum.
+\bblu A startling result regarding a higher power of the Laplacian presented by Connes \cite{Co96} in the early 1990s (see \cite{KaWa95, Ka95} for explicit computations) states that \eblu \beq (f) := \wres\,(f \Delta^{-m+1})= \frac{n-2}{12} v_{n-1} \int_M f R(g) vol_g, \eeq which for $n>2$ and $f=1$ is, up to a constant, a Riemannian analogue of the Einstein-Hilbert action functional of general relativity in vacuum.
 Here $R=R(g)$ is the scalar curvature, that is the $g$-trace $R\!=\!g^{jk}R_{jk}$ of the Ricci tensor with components $R_{jk}$ in local coordinates, where $g^{jk}$ are the raised components of the metric $g$.

 In the noncommutative realm, the spectral-theoretic approach to scalar curvature has been extended to quantum tori in the seminal work of Connes and Tretkoff \cite{CoTr11} and extensively studied by many authors (see references in \cite{DSZ23}).